adamqureshi/adamqureshi.github.io/_posts/2025-09-16-why-i-keep-it-small.md

 ---

-staying small lets me move first. i change the product in a day, not a quarter. i don’t ask for permission. i ship, learn, and ship again. small means i know every customer by name and fix things fast. the edge isn’t headcount—it’s focus.
+staying small lets me move first. i change the product in a day, not a quarter. i don’t ask for permission. i ship, learn, and ship again. small means i know every customer by name and fix things fast. the edge isn’t headcount—it’s focus. keep testing.
+Keep winning.